 All new full-time faculty will be enrolled in the twelve month pay plan.
-Faculty members enrolled in the twelve month pay plan will receive 1/12 of their base salary each month.
+Faculty members enrolled in the twelve month pay plan will receive 1/12 of their base salary each month beginning in August through July on the last working day of the month.
+Faculty hired in January are paid across 7 payments for January through July then their regular monthly salary begins in August.

 The first salary payment for the academic term will begin on the last working day of August and then on the last working day of each subsequent months.
 Direct deposit or pay card is mandatory for all employees.
-Deposit forms may be viewed online through NSU Web Services.
+Deposit forms may be viewed online and requested through NSU Web Services, the Payroll office, or the Office of Human Resources.
+All changes to direct deposit forms should be completed with the Payroll office.

 Overload pay, intersession pay and summer pay will be included in the monthly pay cycle of the month in which the paperwork is complete and classes are complete.
-Fall and spring overload payments are paid in four installments.
+Fall and spring overload payments are paid in four installments if teaching all semester.
+Overload pay is paid September through December or February through May.
+Summer overload pay is paid May through July depending upon the teaching schedule.
 Add-pay is paid based on the definition of the project.